raymondjustus/Tsuro/traversal.md

 ```js
 removeEdge(id1: string, id2: string)
 ```
   Removes an Edge between two Nodes with the given ids `id1` and `id2`.
-Throws an error if either id does not belong to an existing Node.
+Throws an error if either id does not belong to an existing Node, or an Edge does not exist between the Nodes with the given ids.

 ```js
 addToken(color: string, nodeId: string)